What is MetaPub?

 The expansion of MetaPub has benefitted greatly from funding from the Corporation for Public Broadcasting (CPB).
 CPB funded an initial pilot to equip eight stations with MetaPub in 2016 to send out emergency alerts during the Great California Shakeout.
 The PRSS has just completed a second project providing MetaPub for use in weather events to 28 stations in the “Tornado Alley” section of the Midwest United States.

 - Producers curate and format simple brief text metadata about the story or song-- artist, host, reporter or program name.
 In addition, the producer can add images and links.
 (Click here to learn more about the content producer role)

 - PRSS' MetaPub "metadata clearinghouse" gathers that data from producers and provides it to the public radio system via a programmatic API.

-Note: Neither stations nor listeners have any direct interaction with the MetaPub metadata clearinghouse.
-Rather, that interaction should be handled by middleware applications.
+Note: Public radio listeners don’t have any direct interaction with the MetaPub metadata clearinghouse.
+Rather, that interaction should be handled by middleware applications at the local stations.
 This means the initial setup will be much easier, and the listener's experience will remain station-centric.

 What end devices will be supported?

 - HD Radio / Connected Cars: Listeners will see station information, per-story/song information, and an image